Still hard to beat the show-stopping finish at La Costa's Champions golf course

 Decisions like this add to the closing mystique.
 La Costa Champions' stretch run doesn't just deliver picturesque holes, it confronts golfers with pretty holes that force them to think.
 And then think some more.

 This is one time you might wish you had a caddy.
 If only to blame someone else for that ill-advised club selection.

 No. 14 causes consistent consternation.
-This 447-yard, par-4 is arguably the most beautiful hole on La Costa North and unarguably the most deadly.
+This 447-yard, par-4 is arguably the most beautiful hole on La Costa Champions and unarguably the most deadly.

 A long creek cleanly cuts the fairway not once, but twice.
 The first time is almost 200 yards into the fairway, the second about 125 yards in front of the green.
 This is a par 4 where you could actually be well advised to lay up twice, as threatening to your manhood as that may be.